 History of the World Wide Web

 The World Wide Web was invented in 1989 by English inventor Tim Berners-Lee.
-At this stage the internet and Hypertext was already invented.
+At this stage, the internet and Hypertext were already invented.
 The reason he invented the World Wide Web?
 To make it easier for scientists to connect to one another for sharing data.